unnmdnwb3/rational-exchange/README.md

 ## Data

-The data used in this paper was provided by [Coinbase Pro API](https://docs.pro.coinbase.com/) and [Poloniex API](https://docs.poloniex.com/#introduction).
-All data are publicly available and can be downloaded using *public APIs*.
+The data used in this paper was provided by [Coinbase Pro API](https://docs.pro.coinbase.com/) and [Poloniex API](https://docs.poloniex.com/#introduction) and is publicly available, using their *public endpoints*.
 We thank both entities for offering these services for free!

 Future use of the provided data has to be compliant with the regulations of these entities.